Transatlantic Trade Is Stuck: Time to Integrate Trade, Technology, and Security

 Tobias Gehrke

-Tobias Gehrke is a Marie Curie Fellow at AICGS in December 2019 - January 2020.
-He is a Research Fellow at the Egmont: Royal Institute for International Relations in Brussels, where he works in the Europe in the World Program.
+Tobias Gehrke was a Marie Curie Fellow at AICGS in December 2019 - January 2020.
+He is a senior policy fellow at the European Council on Foreign Relations, based in the Berlin office.
+He covers geoeconomics, focusing on economic security, European economic strategy, and great power competition in the global economy.
+He was a Research Fellow at the Egmont: Royal Institute for International Relations in Brussels, where he worked in the Europe in the World Program.
 He is also a doctoral scholarship beneficiary at Ghent University as part of the EU-funded Horizon2020 Marie Curie research project ‘EU Trade & Investment Policy’ (EUTIP).

 Mr. Gehrke's research focuses on geoeconomic developments in the global economic order, with particular focus on the European Union’s economic statecraft through its trade, investment, and other regulatory policies.
 He regularly writes and comments on EU trade policy, Great Power geoeconomic competition, transatlantic and EU-China economic affairs, connectivity, and Europe’s economic statecraft.